jkugiyama/jkugiyama.github.io/essays/questions.md

 ```
 Question: How to use hasNext() from the Scanner class

-Input Format
+Input Format:
 Read some unknown n lines of input from stdin(System.in) until you reach EOF; each line of input contains a non-empty String.

-Output Format
+Output Format:
 For each line, print the line number, followed by a single space, and then the line content received as input:

-Sample Output
+Sample Output:
 Hello world
 I am a file
 Read me until end-of-file.

 Here is my solution.
 The problem being I am not able to proceed till EOF.
 But the output is just:
 Hello world

 Here is my code:

 public class Solution {